linux-system-roles/logging/README.md

 The `tasks/sub-task` directory includes 2 tasks file:
   - `main.yml` - tasks for deploying the config files
     This file is sets `__rsyslog_packages` and `__rsyslog_rules` and includes the task that deploys the files.
-  - `cleanup.yml` - tasks that cleanup the files deployed for this project.

 Examples can be found in the existing projects.